One of the most common questions I’m asked is, "Do grade 11 marks matter?"

 However, before I go any further, I must preface this article with a disclaimer: even though I'm a former Admissions Officer at 2 different Canadian universities, I don't—and can't—know how every single university in Canada calculates a student's average.

-These are the grades that will determine if they maintain their acceptance in the program and, in most cases, it will determined their entrance scholarship offer from the university.
+These are the grades that will determine if they maintain their acceptance in the program and, in many cases, it will determined their entrance scholarship offer from the university.

 So here's how it works...